How Much Does an Oil Change Cost?

-- Disposal of old filter, oil: These fees can change based on the state and location where you are getting your oil changed.
-Each state, and in some cases, the locality, sets its own process for proper, environmentally-safe disposal of these items.
+- Disposal of oil and old filter: These fees can change based on the state and location where you’re getting your oil changed.
+Each state (and in some cases, the locality) sets its own process for proper, environmentally-safe disposal of these items.

 - Labor costs: Labor costs are broken down hourly and depend largely on location.
-The more affluent a location, the more you can expect to have to pay for labor.
+The more affluent a location, the more you can expect to pay for labor.

 Any additional items and taxes

 When a mechanic performs an oil change, they also check other items on your vehicle.
 You might need an oil gasket replaced to prevent a leak, or they may offer to change your air filter.
 These all come with additional costs that range widely.
 Be sure to go over the estimate and invoice before agreeing to any additional maintenance.

 How to avoid paying more for an oil change

 While getting your oil changed on a regular basis is vital to ensure the health of your vehicle, there are a few common “upsells” that some mechanics and shops may try to get you to purchase.